Chief executive officer jobs in Metairie, LA - 83 jobs

 * Perform other duties as assigned.

-Required Education: Master's degree in Higher Education Leadership, Advancement, Business, Marketing, Human Relations, Communications, Finance or related fields
+Required Education: Bachelor's degree in Higher Education Leadership, Advancement, Business, Marketing, Human Relations, Communications, Finance or related fields.

-Required Experience: Experience with Board and donor relations, cultivation, major gift solicitation, on-line giving, grants, and planned giving.
+Required Experience: Demonstrated fundraising success with measurable outcomes.
+Experience leading major gift strategies, donor portfolio management, stewardship, and solicitation; systems, data analytics, and moves management; Experience with Board and donor relations, cultivation, major gift solicitation, on-line giving, grants, and planned giving.

 Required Knowledge, Skills and Abilities: Excellent organization, communication and supervisory skills.
 Collaborative and team-oriented management style.
 Strong technology knowledge and skills.
 Superb project management skills and the ability to work on many fronts simultaneously.